Herrnhut: Coat of arms

 The Herrnhut coat of arms is blue and white, showing the tower of the Altan (the lookout tower) atop the Hutberg hill above the city.
 The name of Hutberg hill ("Hill of Watching") suggested the name of the Moravian settlement founded by these exiles on the Zinzendorf estate in 1722.
 Herrn Hut means "the Lord's Watchful care".

 Culture

 Herrnhut has a church and two museums, including a museum of local history.
 It is the center of the worldwide Moravian Church, the Unitas Fratrum, in German Brüder-Unität or Brüdergemeine.
 Many European languages have named the Moravian Church movement directly after Herrnhut, for example hernhuutlus in Estonian, herrnhutilaisuus in Finnish, hernhūtieši in Latvian and herrnhutismen in both Norwegian and Swedish.

 The former Herrnhut train station on the decommissioned railway line Zittau–Löbau has been turned into an art gallery.

 Economy

 Its economy is based on church administration, education, tourism and manufacturing, including a 25-pointed star that is often hung in windows and on porches during the Christmas season, which has been produced for over 150 years.
-It is called the Moravian star or Moravian Advent star (Herrnhuter Adventsstern).
+It is called the Moravian star or Moravian Advent star (Herrnhuter Adventsstern or simply Herrnhuter Stern).
 From Herrnhut, the Moravian star decoration has spread across Europe and America.